arsitektur-jaringan-komputer/Modul-Sisop/Modul1/README-English.md

 - __Shell__ is a command translator program which connects user and kernel.
 Generally, shell provides __prompt__ as user interface which is how user input the commands, eiter internal command or external command.
 After receiving input from the user and executing it according to the inputs, shell will outputs something.
 Shell can be accessed from the __Terminal__.
 - __Program Utility__ is software system which execute maintenence tasks.
 Utility Program is made spesifically to do special task on spesific computer aread, Such as formatting harddisk, or network connectifity check, etc.

-` Note : Try open a terminal on Linux, the you can find prompt shell (generally $).
+> Note : Try open a terminal on Linux, the you can find prompt shell (generally $).
 There, you can enter input such as commands, then execute it using "Enter" key .
-Output will be shown on the terminal. `
+Output will be shown on the terminal.

-There are 2 types of shell in Unix/Linux, That is :
+There are 2 types of shell in Unix/Linux, That is:

 1. Bourne Shell - Prompt for this shell is $
     - Bourne Shell (sh)